openid/openid4vp_ble/main.md

 The data are encoded in an URL as follows:

 The URL starts with the ustom scheme `OVPBLE`.
 The encoding of the actual data in the URL path basically follows the rules given in (#connection-ble):

-* The first part delimited by a `_` is a human readable identifier of the Verifier (RP)
+* The first part delimited by a "_" is a human readable identifier of the Verifier (RP)
-* The rest of the path contains the first half of the verifier's ephermel X25519 key in base64url encoding (as defined in Section 5 of [@!RFC4648]).
+* The rest of the path contains the first half of the verifier's ephemeral X25519 key in base64url encoding (as defined in Section 5 of [@!RFC4648]).

 Here is an example: